samuel-bazinet/Projects1/README.md

 These projects were done between Oct 2020 and april 2021

 <h2>
-    Here's are the major projects:
+    Here are the major projects:
 </h2>
 <h3>
     CharCount: